 Withdrawal symptoms are the result of your nervous system suddenly going out of balance after you remove a chemical it came to rely on.
 In some cases, your brain will attempt to produce chemicals that counteract the drug to achieve balance, but the chemicals are ultimately suppressed by the powerful foreign substance.
 When you stop taking the drug, the natural chemicals that were held at bay will be unleashed and cause uncomfortable symptoms until your brain reaches a balance.

 The symptoms and severity of withdrawal depend on a number of factors, including:

-While your doses and the amount of time you were in active addiction are important factors to the timeline and intensity of your withdrawal, the biggest factory in its potential danger is the type of drug it was.
+While your doses and the amount of time you were in active addiction are important factors in the timeline and intensity of your withdrawal, the most significant danger factor is the type of drug taken.